vuo/vuo/node/vuo.math/descriptions/vuo.math.keep.max.md

    - `Value` receives 4. `Max` becomes 4.
    - `Value` receives 1. `Max` stays at 4.
    - `Value` receives -6. `Max` stays at 4.

+For point types, this node compares components left-to-right, stopping when a maximum component is found.
+For example, (1,0) is considered greater than (0,1).